chernodub/obsidian-llm-shortcut/README.md

 ## Features

-- LLM Provider customization (base url, API key, model name, everything's stored locally)
+- 🤖 Multi-Provider Support: Works with any OpenAI-compatible API provider
-- Selecting directory for prompts (`__prompts__` by default)
+- 🔒 Privacy respected, nothing is stored or logged outside of your machine
-- Automatic command generation based on the prompt directory tree
+- 📚 Prompt Library: Organize prompts in a folder structure
-- Privacy respected, nothing is stored or logged outside of your machine
+- 🔥 Instant Commands: Your prompts transform into Obsidian commands

 ## Example